CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/ChargeFiling_iepd/README.md

 # Charge Filing Exchange

-A Prosecutor's Case Management or Matter Management System (CMS or MMS) will publish a New Chage Filing message each time an Assistant District Attorney, paralegal or other professional completes a charge filing document and saves or indicates it is Ready to File.
+A Prosecutor's Case Management or Matter Management System (CMS or MMS) will publish a New Charge Filing message each time an Assistant District Attorney, paralegal or other professional completes a charge filing document and saves or indicates it is Ready to File.

 In Orleans Parish, the charge-filing instrument is known as a Bill of Information or BOI).
 The BOI is normally accompanied by a Screening Action Form.
 The Screening Action Form contains all of the data necessary for a Court Clerk to either (a) create a new criminal court case; or (b) match a formal filing of charges to an existing Magistrate or Pre-Filing (temporary) case.
 In Orleans Parish a BOI kicks off the Allotment process, whereby the new case gets assigned to a court section based on court section caseloads and case types.